-I’ve covered the all topics mentioned above in the video tutorial here
+I’ve covered the all topics mentioned above in the video tutorial

-Recently, Altaro released, Altaro VM Backup v7 with vSphere 6.5 and Windows Server 2016 support, concurrency update and the new Cloud Management Console more details here.
-They have included other features into the new version of the Altaro VM backup v7 boot VM from Backup, and Augmented Inline Deduplication.
+Recently, Altaro released Altaro VM Backup v7 with vSphere 6.5 and Windows Server 2016 support, concurrency update, and the new Cloud Management Console; more details here.
+They have included other features into the latest version of the Altaro VM backup v7 boot VM from Backup and Augmented Inline Deduplication.
 The new Unlimited Plus Edition also comes with a new online console.